pachyderm/docs/content/latest/reference/helm-values/_index.md

 seriesPart:
 ---

-Explore all of the available Helm chart values for Pachyderm in this glossary.
+Explore all of the available Helm chart values for Pachyderm in this section.

 {{% notice note %}}
 Looking for a comprehensive list of all attributes and comments?
 [View a complete values.yml file.](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/pachyderm/values.yaml)